Boost the immune system – by jogging in winter

-Breathe through your nose and reduce your pace
+Breathe correctly and reduce pace

 The mucous membranes are also sensitive to cold air: they dry out quickly, making them more susceptible to viruses.
-But if you reduce the intensity of your runs, you breathe less deeply, which means that less cold air enters the respiratory tract.
+But if you reduce the intensity of your runs, you breathe less deeply, which means that less fresh air enters the respiratory tract.

 Don’t forget to warm up

 Make time to warm up.
 Whether it’s running upstairs a few floors, push-ups or skipping in your apartment – warming up reduces the risk of injury.
 Start slowly and increase your pace after around 10 minutes.

 Slow your pace towards the end of your run and loosen up your shoulders and wrists.
 Our tips for after your run: ease muscle tension in your legs with static stretching.
 A fascia ball can also help with tight muscles.

 Be cautious at the first signs of a cold.
 Practising sport while suffering from a cold doubles the pressure on the immune system.
 Read what kind of training makes sense with a cold.